-We need your help!
-Please consider gifting $25 a month to help a family in need.
+Rhema Word needs your help!
+Please consider gifting $25 a month to help a family in need with women and child resources.

 Rhema Word Foundation